$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Introduction

-The paper is arranged as follows: in \cref{sec:lim_and_prospects}, we give a brief overview of selected PIC algorithms, numerical inaccuracies connected to the methods and future prospects. \Cref{sec:arch} considers architecture and utilization of the presented framework called $\pi$-PIC. \Cref{sec:appl} presents extensions for beam-plasma interaction and in \cref{sec:ES} the development and testing of an electrostatic solver.
-To further demonstrate opportunities for incorporating non-conventional solvers in section \cref{sec:emc2} we describe an explicit, relativistic PIC solver, called \texttt{emc2}, that preserves energy and has improved properties with respect to momentum conservation.
-In \cref{sec:benchmark}, we show benchmark of a energy-conserving solver \cite{gonoskov_jcp_2024} implemented in $\pi$-PIC against Smilei \cite{derouillat_smilei_2018} in the context of laser-wakefield acceleration.
+The article is arranged as follows: in \cref{sec:lim_and_prospects}, we give a brief overview of selected PIC algorithms, numerical inaccuracies connected to the methods and future prospects. \Cref{sec:arch} considers architecture and utilization of the presented framework.
+Extensions for beam–plasma interactions are presented in \cref{sec:appl}, while \cref{sec:solvers} focuses on the development and testing of numerical solvers.
+In particular, \cref{sec:emc2} introduces an alteration to the energy-conserving solver presented in \cite{gonoskov_jcp_2024}, which achieves improved conservation of momentum.
+Finally, \cref{sec:benchmark} presents benchmarks of the energy-conserving solver implemented in $\pi$-PIC against Smilei \cite{derouillat_smilei_2018_code} in the context of laser–wakefield acceleration.